 Slipped disc risk factors

 As a person ages, it is only natural for the spinal anatomy to gradually deteriorate.
 The discs between vertebrae slowly lose elasticity and become brittle and weak.
-Eventually, this deterioration can lead to a herniated disc and painful nerve compression.
-That being said, there are a number of slipped disc risk factors that increase the chance of developing spine problems — particularly in the lower back — which should be avoided, such as:
+Eventually, this deterioration can lead to a range of conditions that cause the spinal discs to narrow the nerve pathways in the spine and cause painful compression.
+Although no one can slow down the natural aging process, there are a number of slipped disc risk factors that increase the chance of developing spine problems, particularly in the lower back and neck, which should be avoided, such as:

 - Repetitive activities that involve bending or twisting